paulsoldan/CountMyWork/README.md

 # CountMyWork

-Search paulsoldan/androidserver for this application's server
+Search paulsoldan/androidserver for this application's server.
+Thanks!